How to Visit Memorium Nuremberg Trials

 It's not a traditional museum with walls of text (only in German) and visual exhibits like the Deutsches Museum or Margravial Opera House but rather a place where you can sit (or stand) and listen to your English audio guide.

+It might sound a bit tedious, but it's not.
+Quite the opposite.
 Plus, the chance to sit in the actual Courtroom 600 is eerie and surreal.

 Nuremberg Trials Exhibition

+The Nuremberg Trials is a complex topic that has many layers.
+So it's great that the museum is not just about the trials.
 It's also about what events led to them and what happened afterward (so you will learn about WW1 or even The Hague Court).

 The museum allows you, through the audio guides, to follow the events as they unfold in chronological order.

+The section about the Nuremberg Trials is very informative.
 It includes tons of information on all parties involved: prosecutors, defendants, jurors, interpreters, and press, indictment, how the evidence was gathered, what the final verdict, subsequent trials, the technical aspect, or the legacy, and much more.

 The sheer amount of information you can hear or read here is mind-boggling.
+Remember, some of the information can be tough to hear, though it's not as overwhelming as in Mauthausen or Auschwitz-Birkenau.

-By the way, if you want to visit the Memorium Nuremberg Trials with kids, the museum recommends that they should be at least 14 years old and have a basic knowledge of WW2.
+Age Restrictions: By the way, if you want to visit the Memorium Nuremberg Trials with kids, the museum recommends that they should be at least 14 years old and have a basic knowledge of WW2.

+Audio Guide: During our visit, we could use the audio guide without headphones.
 While we initially used it without headphones, we found that using the wired earbuds (3.5 jack) we had from the Thurn and Taxis Palace in Regensburg significantly enhanced our experience.
+This decision proved to be a game-changer, as it eliminated any external distractions and allowed us to fully immerse ourselves in the museum's narrative.

 The main exhibition hall is on the upper level, so you might want to stop at Courtroom 600 first as it is on the lower floor.